-The study has several risks (instead of "several," use the word "minimal" if that is the case for your study.
+The study has several risks (instead of "several," the word "minimal" may be used if that is the case for your study.
 NOTE: All studies have some level of risk.
 You CANNOT say that the study has NO risks, nor can you say that the study has "no known risks."

-Describe studies of the lowest risk level as having a "minimal level of risk").
+Studies of the lowest risk level are described as having a "minimal level of risk").
 First, describe the most significant risk here.

-Second, describe any secondary risk here...(You must describe all risks.
-Indicate the likelihood of the risk with words such as "highly likely," "very unlikely" etc. Describe discomforts and any inconveniences the subjects may reasonably expect.
-If you tell the subjects of significant physical or psychological risks to participation, you must also say under what conditions the Last Updated: January 12, 2024 researcher will terminate the study.)
+Second, describe any secondary risk here...(All risks must be described.
+Indicate the likelihood of the risk with words such as "highly likely," "likely," "very unlikely" etc. Describe discomforts and any inconveniences the subjects may reasonably expect.
+If the subjects will be told of significant physical or psychological risks to participation, they also must be told under what conditions the researcher will terminate the study.)

 The benefits to participation are (Describe any benefits.
 If there are no direct benefits to the subjects, state "There are no direct benefits to you for participating in this research."
 If applicable, describe appropriate alternative procedures that might be to the subject's advantage, if any.
-You must disclose any standard treatment that is being withheld.
-This wording typically is needed only for medical studies.)
+Any standard treatment that is being withheld must be disclosed.
+This wording typically would be needed only for medical studies.)